-With Baichwal, he is the co-director (and also DOP) of Long Time Running, a feature documentary on the Tragically Hip’s iconic Man Machine Poem tour from the summer of 2016, which premiered as a gala presentation at TIFF 2017, was subsequently released by Elevation Pictures, and broadcast by Bell and Netflix.
-Anthropocene, another collaboration with Jennifer Baichwal and Edward Burtynsky, which includes a feature documentary, book, and museum exhibition, will be released in the fall of 2018 with simultaneous Exhibitions at the Art Gallery of Ontario and the National gallery of Canada.
+With Baichwal, he is the co-director and DOP of Long Time Running, a feature documentary on the Tragically Hip’s iconic Man Machine Poem tour from the summer of 2016, which premiered as a gala presentation at TIFF 2017, was subsequently released by Elevation Pictures, and broadcast by Bell and Netflix.

 He is a past president of the Board of Directors of Charles Street Video, a former member of Rogers Industry Advisory Group at TIFF, and currently sits on the boards of The Toronto Chapter of the Documentary Organization of Canada and the Hot Docs Festival.